Akshat2512/FyleUniverse/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 ## Unit Tests Coverage Report
+The project has 100% code coverage for the specified component and service.
+For detailed coverage report, visit the following link:
 [View Coverage Report](https://akshat2512.github.io/Fyleuniverse/coverage/fyleuniverse)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.